pingcap/docs/hardware-and-software-requirements.md

 - Software: remain the same as the coupled storage and compute architecture, see [OS and platform requirements](#os-and-platform-requirements).
 - Network port: remain the same as the coupled storage and compute architecture, see [Network](#network-requirements).
 - Disk space:
-    - TiFlash Write Node: it is recommended to configure 200 GB+ of disk space, which is used as a local buffer when adding TiFlash replicas and migrating Region replicas before uploading data to Amazon S3.
+    - TiFlash Write Node: it is recommended to configure at least 200 GB of disk space, which is used as a local buffer when adding TiFlash replicas and migrating Region replicas before uploading data to Amazon S3.
 In addition, an object storage compatible with Amazon S3 is required.
-    - TiFlash Compute Node: it is recommended to configure 100 GB+ of disk space, which is mainly used to cache the data read from the Write Node to improve performance.
-The cache of the compute node may be fully used, which is normal.
+    - TiFlash Compute Node: it is recommended to configure at least 100 GB of disk space, which is mainly used to cache the data read from the Write Node to improve performance.
+The cache of the Compute Node might be fully used, which is normal.
-- CPU and memory requirements are as follows.
+- CPU and memory requirements are described in the following sections.

 ### Development and test environments